-The theory of evolution assumed the development of species from simple to complex forms.
+The theory of evolution vs creation of the ancient genome assumed the development of species from simple to complex forms.
 According to this, humans should develop into more complex entities, be more healthy, stronger and live longer.

 The devastating effects of human actions are taking place around the world.
 A great example is air pollution in Beijing city, China.
 Residents had to wear masks due to the difficulty of breathing.
 The smog felt like a toxic gas and it was so bad that people could barely go outside.